Resonances in the early Universe: Conclusion

 \section{Conclusion}

 In the present paper, we studied a Friedmann-Lemaître-Robertson-Walker (FLRW) quantum cosmology model with positively curved spatial sections.
-The matter content of the model was given by a radiation fluid, a Chaplygin gas, and an ad hoc potential.
-After writing the Hamiltonian of the model, we noticed that the effective potential ($V_{eff}$) depends on three parameters: $A$ and $B$ associated with the Chaplygin gas and $\sigma$ associated with the ad hoc potential.
+The matter content of the model was given by a radiation fluid, a Generalized Chaplygin gas, and an ad hoc potential.
+After writing the Hamiltonian of the model, we noticed that the effective potential ($V_{eff}$) depends on four parameters: $A$, $B$ and $\alpha$ associated with the GCG and $\sigma$ associated with the ad hoc potential.
 Depending on the values of these parameters $V_{eff}$ becomes a double barrier potential.
 We quantized the model and obtained the Wheeler-DeWitt equation.
 We solved that equation using the WKB approximation and computed the corresponding probability ($TP_{WKB}$) that the wavefunction of the universe tunnels through the double barrier potential $V_{eff}$.
-We studied how $TP_{WKB}$ behaves as a function of the parameters $A$, $B$, $\sigma$ and the radiation energy $E$.
-We noticed a significant occurrence of resonances in $TP_{WKB}$ when varying it as a function of $E$ or $\sigma$.
-It is a very interesting phenomenon because it may cause the universe to be born with selected values of $E$ or $\sigma$.
-This result is very different from the ones obtained in Refs. \cite{Modelos QC1,Modelos QC4,Modelos QC5}, due to the presence of the resonances in $TP_{WKB}$ when it is varied as a function of $E$.
-On the other hand, for variations of $A$ and $B$, $TP_{WKB}$ did not show a significant occurrence of resonances.
-This means that the universe is more likely to be born with the highest values of $A$ or $B$.
-This result is qualitatively similar to the ones obtained in Refs. \cite{Modelos QC1,Modelos QC4,Modelos QC5}.
+We studied how $TP_{WKB}$ behaves as a function of the parameters $A$, $B$, $\alpha$, $\sigma$ and the radiation energy $E$.
+We noticed a significant occurrence of resonances in $TP_{WKB}$ when varying those parameters and $E$.
+It is a very interesting phenomenon because it may cause the universe to be born with selected values of those parameters and $E$.
+This result is very different from the ones obtained in Refs. \cite{Modelos QC1,Modelos QC4,Modelos QC5,Modelos QC7}, due to the presence of the resonances in $TP_{WKB}$.
 In a future paper, we will investigate models where $V_{eff}$ Eq. (\ref{Veff}) has only one barrier.